astroumd/lmtoy/INSTALL.md

 0) Pre-conditions: We are assuming you have a python3 development like anaconda3 already in your path.
-We also assume you have a C compiler, and that cfitsio and netcdf have been installed (e.g. on a mac via brew).
-Things can and will massively and confusingly fail if this is not in tip top shape :-)
+We also assume you have a C compiler, and that cfitsio and netcdf libraries have been installed (e.g. on a mac via brew).
+Things can and will massively and confusingly fail if these are not in tip top shape :-)

    We have silently assumed the command python is a python3.

-   More can be found on the pre-conditions below in this document.
+Another failure mode.

-1) Make a small shadow tree of the official $DATA_LMT on your laptop
+1) Make a small shadow tree of the official $DATA_LMT on your laptop.
+If not on an official machine (cln, wares, lma), use the recommended ~/LMT/data_lmt:

         mkdir -p ~/LMT/data_lmt
         cd ~/LMT/data_lmt